Error:

 40034SMBMicrosoft Windows SMB NTLM Authentication Lack of Entropy Vulnerability

-If a session has same source and same destination but triggers our child signature, 35364, 20 times in 10 seconds, we call it is a brute force attack.
+If a session has same source and same destination but triggers our child signature, 35364, 20 times in 10 seconds, we call it a possible a brute force attempt.

 The child signature, 35364, is looking for an SMB Negotiate (0x72) request.
 Multiple requests in a short time could be an attack for CVE-2010-0231.

-This event indicates that someone is doing a brute force attack and tries to authenticate as another user via COM_CHANGE_USER command to the MySQL server.
+This event indicates a possible a brute force attempt to authenticate as another user via COM_CHANGE_USER command to the MySQL server.

 If a session has the same source and same destination but triggers our child signature, 36157,7 times in 60 seconds, we call it is a brute force attempt.

-If a session has same source and same destination but triggers our child signature, 31670, 10 times in 60 seconds, we call it is a brute force attack.
+If a session has same source and same destination but triggers our child signature, 31670, 10 times in 60 seconds, we call it a possible a brute force attempt.

 The child signature, 31670, is looking for ICCP COTP connection requests from unauthorized clients.